kkirchheim/mchad/README.md

 ```

 All datasets will be downloaded automatically to the given `dataset_dir`,
-except for the 80 Million TinyImages Dataset, which has to be downloaded and placed there manually.
+except for the 80 Million TinyImages Dataset ([mirror](http://www.archive.org/download/80-million-tiny-images-2-of-2/tiny_images.bin)), which has to be downloaded and placed there manually.
 If you do not want to use the TinyImages Dataset, you can get a cleaned version from
 [Hendrycks et al.](https://github.com/hendrycks/outlier-exposure).
 However, the results might be
 different.

-Results will be written to `csv` files which have to be aggregated.
+Results for each run will be written to `csv` files which have to be aggregated.
 You can find our results in the `notebooks/eval.ipynb`.
 Per default, we run experiments in parallel on 6 GPUs.
 You might have to adjust `config/hydra/launcher/ray.yaml` to configure parallelization.